zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation03.md

 ## Test scenarios

-The purpose of the test scenarios is to cover all reasonable contexts where different message tags are outputted when [Delegation03] is run on a test zone.
+The purpose of the test scenarios is to cover all reasonable contexts where different message tags are output when [Delegation03] is run on a test zone.
 The message tags are defined in the test case ([Delegation03]) and the scenarios are defined below.